Interchange FeesHow Rates Get Set & How to Keep Your Costs as Low as Possible

 (Non-Qualified: 3.00% + $0.20)

 Keep in mind that these are very broad examples of possible interchange rates.
-Actual interchange rates vary between networks and processors and would be too numerous to include in this brief article.
+Actual interchange rates vary between networks and issuers.

-Interchange rates are also indirectly related to chargeback costs.
+Interchange rates are indirectly related to chargeback costs.
 If you get hit with a chargeback, you lose the interchange paid for the initial transaction.
 Plus, if you receive too many chargebacks, they may push you into the “high risk” category.
 You could end up paying a significantly higher interchange rate as a result.
-Escalating risk can even lead to account termination in some instances.

 What are the Current Interchange Rates?

-So, here's the big question: what exactly should merchants expect to pay in terms of interchange rates?
+So, here's the big question: what exactly should you expect to pay in terms of interchange rates?

 Visa Interchange Rates